abel1502/bondrewd/docs/source/ideas.md

     object (perhaps only present for runtime objects, but maybe not).
 This is actually a little depressing in a way --- to represent an object, we need 1 to 3 other objects...
 But something like this has already been done in other languages (like Python), so I guess it's not that bad.
+Maybe the value could be an AST tree...?
+No, I don't think so, actually.
+It's already done the other way --- objects can be embedded into the AST in the form of `Constant` nodes.
  - **...**

 ## Code samples